massisnascimento/ECstream/README.md

 ### Overview

-This repository contains all the code used to generate the final Seurat objects and analyses.
+This repository contains all the code used in the transcriptomic analysis.
 This includes:

 1. Merging all samples in a single dataset